aldrshan/yoga/README.md

 YogaFlow, Yogatastic, yoga...
-I don't have a good name yet: It's a Minimalistic Yoga Routine App Overview
+I don't have a good name yet: It's a Minimalistic Yoga Routine App If you have any suggestions or features you would like to see please let me know.

+Overview

 YogaFlow is a minimalistic web-based yoga app designed to guide users through various yoga routines.
 By integrating HTML, CSS, and JavaScript within a Flask application, it provides a serene and distraction-free yoga experience.
 A resonating gong marks the transition between poses every minute, facilitating a smooth flow through the session.